 The Company leases certain facilities, office space, vehicles and equipment.
 Lease assets and lease liabilities are recognized at the commencement of an arrangement where it is determined at inception that a lease exists.
 Lease assets represent the right to use an underlying asset for the lease term, and lease liabilities represent the obligation to make lease payments arising from the lease.
-These assets and liabilities are initially recognized based on the present value of lease payments over the lease term calculated using an incremental borrowing rate generally applicable to the location of the lease set, unless the implicit rate is readily determinable.
+These assets and liabilities are initially recognized based on the present value of lease payments over the lease term calculated using an incremental borrowing rate generally applicable to the location of the lease asset, unless the implicit rate is readily determinable.
 Lease assets also include any upfront lease payments made and exclude lease incentives.
 Lease terms include options to extend or terminate the lease when it is reasonably certain that those options will be exercised.
 The Company has operating lease arrangements with lease and non-lease components.
 The non-lease components in these arrangements are not significant when compared to the lease components.
 For all operating leases, the Company accounts for the lease and non-lease components as a single component.

-Variable lease payments are generally expensed as incurred and include certain index-based changes in rent, certain non-lease components, such as maintenance and other services provided by the lessor, and other charges included in the lease.
+Variable lease payments are generally expensed as incurred.
 Leases with an initial term of 12 months or less are not recorded on the balance sheet, and the expense for these short-term leases is recognized on a straight-line basis over the lease term.